platform-mesh/architecture/rfc/001_api-providers-and-ui-discovery.md

     contentType: json
 ```

-For the case where we have a standalone `ContentConfiguration` we need to be able to find the relevant `ProviderMetadata` for a given `ContentConfiguration`.
+For the case where we have a standalone `ContentConfiguration`, we need to be able to find the relevant `ProviderMetadata` for a given `ContentConfiguration`.
 Here we can use a `ui.platform-mesh.io/metadata` annotation to get the matching `ProviderMetadata` resource.

 **Overview**

 ![diagram](./assets/entities.png)
+*Figure 1: Entity relationship diagram showing how ProviderMetadata, APIExport, ContentConfiguration, and APIBinding resources are related within Platform Mesh.
+This illustrates the connections between provider metadata, API exports, UI configurations, and workspace bindings.*

-## ContentConfiguration Locations and how to gather the applicable ContentConfigurations
+## ContentConfiguration Locations and How to Gather the Applicable ContentConfigurations

-The below diagram illustrates various examples of how the `ContentConfiguration` resources can be located and how they relate to the `APIExport` and `ProviderMetadata` resources.
+The diagram below illustrates various examples of how the `ContentConfiguration` resources can be located and how they relate to the `APIExport` and `ProviderMetadata` resources.

 ![diagram](./assets/content-configuration-examples.png)
+*Figure 2: Example scenarios of ContentConfiguration placement and their relationships to APIExport and ProviderMetadata resources.
+This demonstrates different ways UI configurations can be associated with providers and APIs across workspaces.*

-The platform mesh service would need to follow the following sequence of actions to gather all relevant `ContentConfiguration` resources:
+The Platform Mesh service would need to follow the following sequence of actions to gather all relevant `ContentConfiguration` resources:
 ```mermaid
 sequenceDiagram
   participant u as User
   participant p as Portal
   participant pms as Platform Mesh Provider Service

   u->>p: access specific account<br>path :root:orgs:a:a
   p->>pms: get contentconfigurations for<br>path :root:orgs:a:a
   pms->>kcp: get api bindings in account a